scott0129/gosu/sp20-cs242-scottk3-ss4-proposal.md

 selected to be used for the rest of the project.

 ### Week 2: Menu and Music Browser
-####Goal: Connect to online API and create some menu to be able to browse through online library of songs
+#### Goal: Connect to online API and create some menu to be able to browse through online library of songs.

 #### Functional Requirements
 - (+4) Menu displays multiple songs and is scrollable